ljwagerfield/debugging-scala-implicits-in-intellij/README.md

 Viewing actual implicit parameters on implicit conversions<a name="actual-implicits-on-conversions"></a>
 ----------------------------------------------------------

-The following requires modifying the code:
+The following requires temporary code modification:

 1. Perform steps in [Viewing implicit conversions](#implicit-conversions).